CosmosContracts/tokenfactory-contracts/contracts/migrate/README.md

 <https://hackmd.io/@reecepbcups/cw20-to-tokenfactory>

-- CW20 standard contract with a migrate function (bankSend the factory denom to the contract, upload new CW20-tf-migrate if total CW20 supply <= held tokenfactory, convert all to the new denom)
+- CW20 standard contract with a migrate function (BankSend the factory denominations to the contract, upload new CW20-tf-migrate if total CW20 supply <= held tokenfactory, convert all to the new denom)
-^ Will we hit a gas limit issue? since juno is only 10m per block
+^ Will we hit a gas limit issue? since Juno is only 10m per block

-- IBC convert denoms, send to null address? since bank doesn't have burn

-- DAODAO native converts with VoteModule / CW20 wrappers (on usage of the token in DAODAO, it burns the CW20 and gives the user the native)
+- DAODAO native converts with VoteModule / CW20 wrappers (on the usage of the token in DAODAO, it burns the CW20 and gives the user the native)